Myotonia Congenita (Non-inflammatory Hereditary Muscle Disease) in Dogs

 Causes

 The mutationA mutation is a permanent change in the DNA sequence (genetic material) of an organism.
-In dogs and cats, mutations can lead to genetic diseases or desirable changes in certain traits. leads to a reduced ability of the muscle cells to return to their relaxed state after a contraction.
+In dogs and cats, mutations can lead to genetic diseases or desirable changes in certain traits. leads to a reduced ability of muscle cells to return to their relaxed state after contraction.
 This results in the characteristic muscle stiffness observed in affected dogs.
-The disruption of the chlorideChloride is an electrolyte found predominantly in the blood and bodily fluids.
-It plays an essential role in maintaining fluid balance and the body's acid-base balance. channels leads to increased excitability of the muscle fibers, which causes the symptoms of myotonia.
+The disruption of chlorideChloride is an electrolyte found predominantly in the blood and bodily fluids.
+It plays an essential role in maintaining fluid balance and the body's acid-base balance. channels leads to increased excitability of muscle fibers, which causes the symptoms of myotonia.

 Symptoms